stl314159/kasa-printer-autofan/README.md

 `docker-compose up --build` This command will build the Docker image and start the container.

 2. The application will continuously monitor the power consumption of the printer smart plug and control the fan smart plug based on the following logic:
-- If the printer's power consumption is over 10W, the fan will be turned on.
+- If the printer's power consumption is over the power threshold, the fan will be turned on.
-- If the printer's power consumption has been less than 10W for at least 5 minutes, the fan will be turned off.
+- If the printer's power consumption has been less than the power threshold for at least 5 minutes, the fan will be turned off.

 3. To stop the application, press `Ctrl+C` in the terminal where the containers are running, or run the following command in a separate terminal: `docker-compose down` This will stop and remove the containers.